artshah-coder/go-codegeneration/readme.md

 The generated code will follow this structure:

-`ServeHTTP` - handles all methods via the multiplexer.
-If a method is found, it calls `handler$methodName`; otherwise, returns `404`.
+- `ServeHTTP` - handles all methods via the multiplexer.
+If a method is found, it calls `handler$methodName`; otherwise, returns `404`
-`handler$methodName` - wrapper around the struct method `$methodName`.
-Performs all checks, outputs errors or results in `JSON` format.
+- `handler$methodName` - wrapper around the struct method `$methodName`.
+Performs all checks, outputs errors or results in `JSON` format
-`$methodName` - the actual struct method (prefixed with `apigen:api` followed by `json` metadata for method name, type, and auth requirement).
+- `$methodName` - the actual struct method (prefixed with `apigen:api` followed by `json` metadata for method name, type, and auth requirement).
 Do not generate this — it already exists.

 Code generator structure: